Seneca-SRT111-Fall2026/SRT111-Lab2/index.md

 - Prompt the user to enter:
   - their annual income
   - their marital status (single or married)
-- Use nested if, elif, and else statements to determine the appropriate tax rate from the table provided.
-If the table does not render properly, please use the table from slides of week3.
+- Use nested `if`, `elif`, and `else` statements to determine the appropriate tax rate from the table provided.
+If the table does not render properly, please use the table from the slides of week3.
 - Display the tax rate that applies to the user.
 - Test your program using:
   - at least one single taxpayer